-The existing woodland comprises a mix of ash, sycamore, lime, yew, birch and oak with wild cherry on the lower slopes, as well as occasional elder and rowan.
-New woodland planting in this area would predominately comprise oak (Quercus), ash (Fraxinus) and birch (Betula pendula) as the canopy layer to complement the existing woodland.
+The existing woodland comprises a mix of willow, ash, sycamore, silver birch and oak with a lower canopy layer of apple and cherry.
+New woodland planting in this area would predominately comprise oak (Quercus), ash (Fraxinus) and silver birch (Betula pendula) as the canopy layer to complement the existing woodland.